TERREMEMBER/znbase/docs/content/stable/yedis/develop/client-drivers/yedis/csharp.md

 ---
-title: Build a YugabyteDB YEDIS application using C#
+title: Build a ZNbaseDB YEDIS application using C#
 headerTitle: Build an application using C#
 linkTitle: C#
-description: Use C# to build a YugabyteDB application that interacts with YEDIS
+description: Use C# to build a ZNbaseDB application that interacts with YEDIS
 menu:
   stable:
     identifier: client-drivers-yedis-csharp